xrtlibrary/xrtlibrary-traverse/README.md

 Get an item from an array.

 <u>Exception(s)</u>:
- - *Traverse.TypeError*: Raised in following situations:
+ - *Traverse.TypeError*: One of following conditions:
    - The inner object is NULL.
    - The inner object is not an array.
- - *Traverse.ParameterError*: Raised if *offset* is not an integer.
+ - *Traverse.ParameterError*: *offset* is not an integer.
- - *Traverse.IndexOutOfRangeError*: Raised if *offset* is out of range.
+ - *Traverse.IndexOutOfRangeError*: *offset* is out of range.

 <u>Parameter(s)</u>:
  - offset (*Number*): The offset of the item within the array.